-In terms of digital design, this entire website serves as my primary portfolio, since I designed it and all of the content (using a free WordPress template).
+In terms of digital design, this entire website serves as my primary portfolio, since I designed it and all of the content.
 I’ve been taking and editing photographs of events I’ve produced or reported on since 2010, and most of the photos displayed on this website are mine.
+I recently designed the website for substratearts.com as well, and serve as webmaster for both sites.
 Over the past few years I’ve made use of Adobe tools and Canva as platforms for designing graphics for Facebook, Twitter, Instagram, email headers, ticketing platforms, and more.
-Here are a few examples from the Bikes to Books/Boot to Books literary history tours, IncivilitySF/Subversion, OUT of Site: SOMA, EXIT Theatre, and the San Francisco Fringe Festival.
+Here are a few examples from the Bikes to Books/Boots to Books literary history tours, IncivilitySF/Subversion, OUT of Site: SOMA, EXIT Theatre, and the San Francisco Fringe Festival.

 I firmly believe that the art of publicity is that of storytelling.
 Of shaping a narrative unique to the occasion and those involved.
-In addition to publicizing my own events and those of Other Avenues (2007-2015), Folio Books (2016-2017), and EXIT Theatre (2017-2020), I’ve helped a variety of small businesses and local artists tell their stories and build their communities and their PR resources.
-Clients have included Green Tortoise Adventure Travel, Fiddleleaf Gardens, San Francisco Ghost Hunt, Resonance, and Anthony Kurtz Photography.
+In addition to publicizing my own events and those of Other Avenues (2007-2015), Folio Books (2016-2017), EXIT Theatre (2017-2021), and SFSU School of Theatre & Dance (2021-present) I’ve helped a variety of small businesses and local artists tell their stories and build their communities and their PR resources.
+Clients have included Green Tortoise Adventure Travel, Fiddleleaf Gardens, San Francisco Ghost Hunt, Resonance, Kazu Kusano, and Anthony Kurtz Photography.
 I offer full-suite publicity services for independent companies and artists, and consultations/templates for folks who want to take on that work for themselves.
 Examples of press releases and media kits I’ve compiled are available upon request.